PCOL/autoadapter/README.md

 ## Defining an Adapter

-An adpater type is defined by creating an interface containg the methods, properties, and events that are required from the type being adapted.
+An adpater type is defined by creating an interface containing the methods, properties, and events that are required from the type being adapted.
+The adapter is then created by calling the CreateAdapter() method on the object being adapted.
+This is provided by an extension method on the *object* type.

 ## Examples